RewardisGem/askRDBMS/mvcc/mvcc.md

 * CR_XID: 	ID of the transaction that constructed this CR 			version of the block
 * CR_UBA: 	UBA associated with the transaction indicated by 		CR_XID
 * CR_SFL: 	snapshot flag

+* Provides the “Read Committed” isolation level
+* Two possible levels for read consistency:
+** Statement: The data returned by a query is consistent with respect to the start of the query (Snap_SCN = Current SCN at the time the query started its execute phase).
+** Transaction: Data returned by a query is consistent with respect to the beginning of the transaction (Snap_SCN = Current SCN at the time the transaction started).

+A block is accessed in CR (consistent read) mode when the transaction does not intend to change the block.
+For a session S, only transactions committed by other sessions before Snap_SCN are visible.
+S can also see uncommitted changes done by itself.
+To ensure read consistency, the Oracle server uses:
+* A multiversion consistency model (at block level)
+* Undo segments to generate consistent blocks (snapshots)